 Women working in construction is on the increase.
-37% of new entrants into the industry that came from higher education are women, proving that this industry quickly becoming one for the girls, not just the boys!
+37% of new entrants into the industry that came from higher education are women.

-Now more than ever is a great time to get into construction, to help you build your skills and a career path that could take you to the very top!
-Check out some of these real-life stories from those already working in construction, and all our other Day in the life stories.
+Now - more than ever - is a great time to get into construction and to help you build your skills and a career path that could take you to the very top!
+Check out some of our real-life stories from those already working in construction.

 There are many ways into construction, whether you're leaving school or established in your career.
 You could:

 Explore the different careers within construction, based on your qualifications, interests and talents.

 Suzannah wanted to get involved in construction ever since she undertook a day’s work experience.
 She went on to become a site engineer before making the leap to health and safety, becoming director of health and safety at the NSCC in 2002.
 She was awarded an MBE in 2005 for service to the construction industry.
 Suzannah is now Chief Executive at Build UK.

 She credits the construction industry itself with her success: "If you show both enthusiasm and interest, colleagues at all levels are quick to share their expertise and help you progress."

 Construction is an industry that goes out of its way to help you achieve your potential

 There are several organisations that specialise in connecting women in construction, which can be a useful step in reaching future employers: